 After that, they’ll want lots of additional activities to reinforce the concept of number bonds, and to help them learn important sets of number bonds (like number bonds to 5, 10 and 20), so that they really stick.

-If your child (or students) need to work on number bonds, I have just the thing: a new set of number bonds printables for numbers up to 10.
+If your child (or students) need to work on number bonds, I have just the thing: a new set of number bonds printable worksheets for numbers up to 10.

-It’s a digital download, available to purchase from the Math, Kids and Chaos online store, that can be downloaded and printed today.
+This worksheet pack is a PDF digital download, available to purchase from the Math, Kids and Chaos online store, that can be downloaded and printed today.

 Want a sneak peek of what’s included?
 Let’s take a look.

 What’s included in this pack of printables?

-This is a digital download containing 11 different printables.
+This is a digital download containing 11 different printables/worksheets.

 All activities focus on number bonds for numbers up to 10.